 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-If you want to speculate on the price of bitcoin and other cryptocurrencies without actually buying any digital coins, cryptocurrency ETFs offer one way to do this.
+If you want to speculate on the price of Bitcoin and other cryptocurrencies without actually buying any digital coins, cryptocurrency ETFs offer one way to do this.
 ETFs allow you to track the price of an underlying asset or index.
 This can be appealing, as investors are able to invest in a regulated stock company while still gaining exposure to assets like Bitcoin.